paciorek/future-kubernetes/README.md

 3. The [helm chart](https://github.com/paciorek/future-helm-chart) creates a scheduler pod running RStudio Server and worker pods that each run an R worker process that the attempts to connect with the RStudio Server.
 All the pods run the modified Docker image (item #2).
 When the pods start, they invoke the `setup_kube` function (item #2), which installs any additional R packages.

      - This chart is really just a simplification of the [Dask helm chart](https://github.com/dask/helm-chart).

+## Additional information

+Here is some additional information on [working with secrets in your Dockerfile and using Amazon ECR](working_with_secrets_and_ecr), contributed by Brandon Bertelson.

 ## Acknowledgments